-Avoid breathing the vapours emitted from the resin and any skin contact.
-Wear gloves and goggles when injecting the resin and ensure that you read and understand the precautions supplied which each tube.
+Avoid breathing the vapours emitted from the resin.
+Avoid any skin contact with the resin.
+Wear gloves and goggles when handling the resin and ensure that you read and understand the precautions supplied which each tube beforehand.
 The curing time of the resin varies with temperature.
+A dust mask and goggles should be worn at all times whilst installing anchors.

-Times may be longer or even shorter dependent on ambient temperature.
+Times may be longer or even shorter, dependent on ambient temperature.
 Therefore, a minimum of 12 hours must elapse before an anchor is loaded.

 Both the vapour and the resin are flammable.
 Keep cartridges in secure storage away from naked flames and out of direct sunlight.
 In the event of fire use a dry powder extinguisher.
 Sources of ignition e.g. Carbide lamps, cigarette lighters etc. must not be used during anchor installation.
 The resin curing process is violently exothermic.
-Ensure that all cloths or tissues used to clean up the installation are wetted down to avoid combustion.
+Ensure that all cloths or tissues used to clean up the installation are wetted down to minimize the risk of combustion.